xplorts/xplorts/README.md

 snapcomp | xp-snapcomp | Create a snapshot growth components chart, with a categorical vertical axis showing levels of a split factor, horizontal stacked bars showing growth components, and a line showing overall growth.
 A widget selects one time period at a time. stacks | xp-stacks | Create stacked bar chart showing several data series with a split factor.
 Widgets select one split factor at a time (or one time period at a time if the split factor is plotted as a chart axis). tscomp | xp-tscomp | Create a time series growth components chart, with time periods along the horizontal axis, vertical stacked bars showing growth components, and a line showing overall growth.
-Widgets select one split factor category at a time. utils.ukons_lprod_to_csv |  | Extract data from ONS labour productivity datasets such as [Output per hour worked, UK](https://www.ons.gov.uk/economy/economicoutputandproductivity/productivitymeasures/datasets/outputperhourworkeduk), in a format suitable for use with `xplorts` charts.
+Widgets select one split factor category at a time. utils.ukons_lcli_to_csv |  | Extract data from ONS [labour costs and labour income dataset](https://www.ons.gov.uk/economy/economicoutputandproductivity/productivitymeasures/datasets/labourcostsandlabourshare), in a format suitable for use with `xplorts` charts. utils.ukons_lprod_to_csv |  | Extract data from ONS labour productivity datasets such as [Output per hour worked, UK](https://www.ons.gov.uk/economy/economicoutputandproductivity/productivitymeasures/datasets/outputperhourworkeduk), in a format suitable for use with `xplorts` charts. utils.ukons_psp_to_csv |  | Extract data from ONS dataset [Public service productivity estimates: total public service](https://www.ons.gov.uk/economy/economicoutputandproductivity/publicservicesproductivity/datasets/publicserviceproductivityestimatestotalpublicservice), in a format suitable for use with `xplorts` charts.
 </details>